-Around 7,000 strokes each year are being prevented thanks to GPs more than doubling the number of patients at high risk being prescribed with drugs to prevent blood clotting, University of Birmingham researchers have found.
+Around 7,000 strokes each year are being prevented thanks to GPs more than doubling the number of patients at high risk being prescribed with blood thinning drugs, University of Birmingham researchers have found.

 Researchers from the University of Birmingham’s Institute for Applied Health Research analysed general practice records of five million patients from 2000 to 2016 to find out how many people have a diagnosis of atrial fibrillation and how many are receiving treatment to prevent strokes.

-Atrial fibrillation is the most common cause of an irregular heartbeat and five times increases the risk of stroke – annually, 14 per cent of all strokes in the UK are suffered by patients with the condition.
-To reduce the risk of stroke by around two thirds, patients with atrial fibrillation are given anticoagulant drugs to prevent blood clotting, such as warfarin.
+Atrial fibrillation is the most common cause of an irregular heartbeat and five times increases the risk of stroke – annually, 14% of all strokes in the UK are suffered by patients with the condition.
+To reduce the risk of stroke by around two thirds, patients with atrial fibrillation are given blood thinning drugs known as anticoagulants, such as warfarin.

 Up until now there has been little research showing the prevalence and treatment of atrial fibrillation.
 Now, University of Birmingham research, published in Heart and partly funded by the National Institute for Health Research, has found that the frequency of diagnosis has increased each year between 2000 and 2016 and reached around 1.2 million in 2016.

-Author Dr Nicola Adderley said: “We found that in 2000 only 35 per cent of people with atrial fibrillation who should be taking anticoagulants were actually prescribed them.
+Author Dr Nicola Adderley said: “We found that in 2000 only 35% of people with atrial fibrillation who should be taking anticoagulants were actually prescribed them.

-“By 2016, the situation had changed dramatically and 75 per cent were receiving them, which highlights that GPs have become markedly better at not only identifying patients with atrial fibrillation, but also at treating these patients.
+“By 2016, the situation had changed dramatically and 75% were receiving them, which highlights that GPs have become markedly better at not only identifying patients with atrial fibrillation, but also at treating these patients.

 Author Dr Krishnarajah Nirantharakumar added: “We hope we will continue to see improvements in stroke prevention within the NHS and more research to investigate the management of atrial fibrillation in UK general practice.”